sosina14/sosina14/README.md

 # Hi there 🙋‍♀️, I'm Sosina! 👋

 🥰 Welcome to my GitHub profile!
-I'm passionate about software development and always eager to learn new technologies and improve my skls.
+I'm passionate about software development and always eager to learn new technologies and improve my skills.

-## 🚀 About Me
+# 🚀 About Me

 - 🌱 I’m currently a Software Engineering student at Addis Ababa Science and Technology University[2nd year]
 - 👯 I’m looking to collaborate on open-source projects and innovative software solutions.
 - 📫 How to reach me: [sosiayu14@gmail.com]

-## 🛠️ Languages and Tools
+# 🛠️ Languages and Tools

 Here are some of the technologies I work with: